mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 The trailer block indicates when you've reached the end of the file.
 It is always a byte `3B`.

-For more details see [what is in a GIF](http://giflib.sourceforge.net/whatsinagif/bits_and_bytes.html)
+For more details, see [what is in a GIF](http://giflib.sourceforge.net/whatsinagif/bits_and_bytes.html)